 An Interested Party may request disclosure of a confidential document by filing a request and/or any material in support of the reasons for public disclosure with NDSAC.
 A response to such a request must be provided within 10 days.

 The applicant and IPs are entitled to present before the Committee.
 A delegation of up to three representatives may attend on behalf of the organization.
 Twenty minutes will be allotted for the presentation, with an additional 15 to 20 minutes for Committee questions and answers.

 The Canada Evidence Act applies to all drug scheduling reviews.
 NDSAC may require any Interested Party or their solicitor to submit information considered necessary for a review.
 NDSAC can also request the attendance of any other person believed to have information relevant to the proceeding.

 NDSAC may call for verification by affidavit of any information brought forward.
 Affidavits are to be filed with the Executive Director of NAPRA.

 Non-compliance with any of NDSAC’s requests can result in delays in proceedings or even suspension of the Interested Party’s participation or dismissal of the application.
 NDSAC may refer issues of law to the appropriate court, during which time review proceedings could be delayed.

-NDSAC’s proposed recommendations (i.e. the “initial recommendation”) and the reasons for these proposed recommendations will be published on the NAPRA website and subsequently forwarded to NAPRA’s Executive Committee within 7 days of publication.
+NDSAC’s proposed recommendations (i.e. the “interim recommendation”) and the reasons for these proposed recommendations will be published on the NAPRA website and subsequently forwarded to NAPRA’s Board of Directors within 7 days of publication.

-Unless NAPRA decides to direct a new hearing, the initial recommendation will become a final recommendation within 30 days of receipt of the initial recommendation subject to NAPRA’s exercising its discretion to re-hear, review, vary or confirm the initial recommendation or final recommendation in accordance with the Rules of Procedure and By-law No. 2.
+Unless NAPRA decides to direct a new hearing, the interim recommendation will become a final recommendation within 15 days of the end of the 30-day review period, subject to NAPRA’s exercising its discretion to re-hear, review, vary or confirm the interim recommendation or final recommendation in accordance with the Rules of Procedure and Bylaw No. 2.